 The map below shows the Bahamas with its cities, towns, highways, main roads, streets, and Street Views.
 To find a location, use the form below, type any city or place, view a simple map, and click the “show map” button.

-The Google map above shows the Bahamas with its location: Central America and the Caribbean (geographic coordinates: 24 15 N, 76 00 W) and the international borders of the Bahamas; 0 km; furthermore, its inland counties boundaries.
+The Google Maps above shows the Bahamas with its location: Central America and the Caribbean (geographic coordinates: 24 15 N, 76 00 W) and the international borders of the Bahamas; 0 km; furthermore, its inland counties boundaries.

 The map of the Bahamas, Central America, and the Caribbean is for informational use only.
 No representation is made or warrantied given any map or content by the Driving Directions and Maps site.
-The user assumes all risks of using this Bahamas Google Map and facts/wiki.
+The user assumes all risks of using this Bahamas Google Maps and facts/wiki.

 Climate